 Amazon boss Jeff Bezos donates billions for the climate.
 This topic has dominated the headlines in recent days.
 The following news received far less attention last year: In the USA, Amazon Prime has recently started delivering items priced under one dollar – without shipping costs.
 One wonders whether this makes the billion-dollar donation more than obsolete.
 Sustainable selling looks different.

 Companies like Amazon say they are working on offsetting their enormous CO2 consumption.
 But is it really possible to deliver every single bottle of shampoo ordered in a climate-neutral way by offsetting it?
-It will probably be quite a while until then - if at all possible.
+It will probably take quite a while until then – if at all possible.
 What can you do now?
-As a store owner or as a consumer?
+As a shop owner or as a consumer?
 An overview.

-"Green" online stores - how does that work?
+“Green” online shops – how does that work?

-More and more online stores are declaring themselves to be as sustainable as possible.
-This is a good way for smaller stores in particular to stand out from the crowd.
-And to be able to compete against Amazon, Zalando etc. You're doing good and increasing your sales in the niche at the same time.
+More and more online shops are declaring themselves to be as sustainable as possible.
+This is a good way for smaller shops in particular to stand out from the crowd.
+And to be able to compete against Amazon, Zalando etc. You are doing something good and at the same time increasing your sales in the niche.

-The following levers are available for online stores to work for the environment and the climate rather than against it - at least in part:
+The following levers are available for online shops to work for the environment and the climate rather than against it – at least in part:

 - Sustainable products: The best argument is, of course, if you sell goods that are already ecological in themselves.
 Or support sustainability – for example in the area of upcycling and second-hand.
 Nevertheless, you should also pay attention to the following points.